damidBind

 All downstream visualisation / data exploration functions take the

-object returned from the analysis functions
+DamIDResults object returned from the analysis functions

-differential_binding()
+differential_binding() or

 Venn diagrams of differentially bound loci

 Venn diagrams are a simple means of visualising the proportion of loci that are differentially bound between the two tested conditions.
-To provide this, damidbind uses BioVenn to generate proportional Venn diagrams of the two conditions.
+To provide this, damidBind uses BioVenn to generate proportional Venn diagrams of the two conditions.
 The set union represents significant binding peaks that fail to show significant differences in occupancy; the exclusive regions of each set represent regions with enriched differential binding in that condition.

 plot_venn(diff.bsh)